Tips for promotion applications [4/4]

 - Get a friendly reader before you submit.
 You would do this for a journal article wouldn’t you?
 So why not for a promotion application.
 Be prepared to return a favour though.
 For my promotion to Associate Professor, I asked at least half a dozen colleagues and they all said yes.
 Was that because they were such nice people?
 Well they might have been, but more likely it was because I had helped them in the past or at least bought them lunch.

 - Realise that there are always things that are beyond your control.
 When submitting to journals you are dependent on who the acting editor is and the “role of the dice” in terms of which academics accept the invitation to review.
-The same is true for promotion applications, promotion or selection panels.
+The same is true for promotion applications and promotion or selection panels.
 Those in positions of authority are not the same from one year to another.
-You can also not control what other articles/applications are submitted at the same time; competition might be stronger in particular years or for particular positions than for others.
+Moreover, you cannot control what other articles/applications are submitted at the same time; competition might be stronger in particular years or for particular positions than for others.

 - Realise that just because one article at – what you think is – a similar level as yours has been published in a specific journal this doesn’t mean that your own article should be.
 The same is true for promotions.
 First, standards tend to increase over time.
 Have a look at what was published in the top journals in your field 20 years ago; you might be shocked.
 Second, understand that these articles/individuals might simply have had a "lucky break" or a good "role of the dice"; you might not be equally lucky on your first try.